denzelrenner/LIFE4136-Group1-Rotation2/README.md

 For replicating results from your local machine
 1)

+Explain what fai is and put a link as well

 ## Tool versions and links
 These are all the tools that were used in our analysis with versions and links provided where applicable.